-Job Classification Guide
+Introduction to Job Classification

 What is job classification in human resources?
 Definition

 The job classification system is the process of grouping jobs together based on similarities in the work they require.
 This can be done based on the job family, job description, duties and responsibilities of the job, the skills, and knowledge needed to do the job, or the working conditions of the job.
+Clearly defining job roles and categorizing jobs systematically helps organizations establish consistent salary structures and outline career progression paths.
+Additionally, job classification helps organizations compare their positions to competitors’ within their industry, ensuring they remain competitive in attracting and retaining talent.

 Job classifications can be used for a variety of purposes, such as pay grading or determining eligibility for certain benefits.
 Classifications allow an employer and employee to better understand the pay level, job responsibilities, and knowledge required for a specific job.